atsuoishimoto/shibazuke/docs/index.rst

 :mod:`shibazuke` provides simple and fast object serialization.
-Usually :mod:`shibazuke` generates smaller data than :mod:`picke` or JSON, and faster on both serialization and de-serialization. :mod:`shibazuke` was intended to be safely used for interprocess-communications, so hopefully de-serializing maliciously crafted data doesn't harm.
+Usually :mod:`shibazuke` generates smaller data than :mod:`picke` or JSON, and faster on both serialization and de-serialization. :mod:`shibazuke` is intended to be safely used for interprocess-communications, so hopefully de-serializing maliciously crafted data doesn't harm.